 The basic goals of a warm-up are to prepare the body for exercise and to decrease the chance of injury during training.
-But on top of that, it’s also great time to start to shift your focus away from everything else in life, and to instead mentally prepare for your upcoming workout.
+But on top of that, it’s also a great time to start to shift your focus away from everything else in life, and to instead mentally prepare for your upcoming workout.
 A well-designed warm-up that includes diaphragmatic breathing, general mobility work and activation of main muscle groups also provides the additional benefits of reinforcing alignment, encouraging better breathing patterns and building efficient movement patterns.

 A proper warm-up should prepare you for training not just physically, but mentally as well.